saegewerk/Unity-Utilities/TouchInputDrag/README.md

 ![EmptyGameObjectSetup](../images/touchinputdrag1.png)

 Add a EventTrigger Component to the image.
-Add Events "OnDrag", "PointerUp" and "PointerDown".
+Add Events "Drag", "PointerUp" and "PointerDown".
 For the function select your gameobject TouchInputDrag and select the function in the TouchInputDrag component, they're named accordingly to the function.